Robust scheme for magnetotransport analysis in topological insulators: Introduction

+Topologically non-trivial insulators and semimetals continue to be of great interest~\cite{RevModPhys.90.015001,Liu2018,PhysRevB.97.245101}, both to advance the fundamental understanding of topological matter and to pave the way for new applications.
+Indications for their existence come mostly from surface-sensitive probes such as angle-resolved photoemission spectroscopy and scanning probe microscopy~\cite{nphys1270,PhysRevLett.105.146801,PhysRevLett.105.136802,nmat3990,Xue1501092,PhysRevB.95.125126}, whereas evidence from bulk probes such as (magneto)transport is more circumstantial~\cite{PhysRevB.81.241301,PhysRevB.82.241306,PhysRevB.91.041203,srep04859,nphys3372}.
+This is due to the fact that topologically trivial electronic states typically coexist with the Dirac or Weyl states.
+To disentangle these two components, the two-band Drude model~\cite{PhysRevB.82.241306,science.1189792,acsnano.5b00102,nmat4143,nphys3372,PhysRevB.95.045123} has been used.
+However, the large number of open parameters makes these analyses extremely unreliable~\cite{Colin}, which hampers progress.

-Here we propose a new scheme for such analyses, that largely eliminates previous problems.
-It clarifies the physical meaning of both the $R_{\rm{H}}$ sign inversion and the huge linear transverse magnetoresistance (TrMR)~\cite{srep04859,nphys3372}, phenomena deemed characteristic of Dirac fermion systems.
-It also allows to determine the Fermi level as well as the upper limit for TrMR as functions of the Hall mobility and field.
+Here we propose a new scheme for such analyses, that does not require any {\em ad hoc} assumption on the charge carrier types, concentrations or mobilities, and instead determines all these quantities explicitly.
+It thus allows to reveal the physical origin of characteristic phenomena such as the sign inversion of the Hall coefficient and the huge linear transverse magnetoresistance (TrMR)~\cite{srep04859,nphys3372}.
+In addition the Fermi level as well as the upper limit for TrMR can be determined as functions of the Hall mobility and field.